shoui520/shoui520.github.io/docs/routine.md

 ## Day 4

-### Stage: Learning kanji and new words: Using anki for the first time.
+### Stage: Learning kanji and new words: Using Anki for the first time.

 Today you'll be:

 - Practicing kana
 - Studying grammar
-- Using anki for the first time
+- Using Anki for the first time
 - Learning new words and kanji in Anki.
-- Seting up a Japanese keyboard on your pc
+- Setting up a Japanese keyboard on your pc
 - Doing your daily immersion.

 It is a lot.
 Please make sure you have enough time today.